EsoterikStare/wordish/README.md

-# wordish
+# Wordish
-A riff on the popular Wordle game
+A riff on the ever-popular game, Wordle